Pathways logo

 3. Recording Roles in Base Camp

 Members can track their meeting roles directly in their Base Camp Profile.
 Near the bottom of the profile page, locate the section titled “Meeting Roles.”
 There, members can enter each role and the date it was fulfilled.
+Entering this information is NOT required, but it is HIGHLY RECOMMENDED so you can track when you actually accomplished the new roles.
+There is NO place to enter that you completed the Ice Breaker first or that you completed any of the Specialized roles.
+Just keep track of these records where you can easily find them.

 These entries are visible to Base Camp Managers when viewing a member’s profile.